davidk003/cse15l-lab-reports/LabReport4.md

 ![image](pngs/lab4/step9_1.png)

 Stop your timer and congratulate yourself for finishing!
-Your changes should be availible online and this is the end of the list of steps.
+Your changes should be available online and this is the end of the list of steps.

 # THE END